MI-AFP/tutorials/tutorials/06_io-test-doc.md

 When you are developing the project and sharing it with community, you want to show that it is working well and also check if contributions to your code are not breaking the functionality.
 For that you can use CI tools (continuous integration) which allows you to run tests (or other scripts) automatically.
 There are many CI tools these days: Travis CI, Circle CI, Appveyor, Semaphore, GitLab CI, etc.

-All (almost) CIs need some specification what they should do with your project.
+All (well, almost all) CIs need some specification what they should do with your project.
 If you are using GitHub, then Travis CI is one of good choices for you.
 Just create `.travis.yml` in your repository and register project in Travis CI.

 ```yaml
 # https://docs.haskellstack.org/en/stable/travis_ci/